Eurostar tickets can be purchased directly with GoEuro

 The Eurostar opens up train travel in Europe to UK passengers. it is now possible to travel to over 100 European cities by train.
 With a quick transfer required in Paris, Lille or Brussels.
 You can now reach Europe's biggest cities, such as Amsterdam or even Rome, by train.

-Below you can find information on the running times, Eurostar cheap tickets and Eurostar prices, along with ticket types and best time to book and a downloadable version of the Eurostar timetable.
+Below you can find information on the running times, Eurostar cheap tickets and Eurostar prices.
+Along with ticket types and best time to book and a downloadable version of the Eurostar timetable.

 Eurostar tickets usually go on sale between 138 and 190 days before departure and purchasing tickets as soon as possible is always best to get cheap Eurostar tickets.
 The Eurostar works on a seasonal basis, during the summer months between July and September trains go directly to Avignon, while during the winter months between December and April trains usually go direct to ski resorts such as Aime-la-Plagne or Bourg St. Maurice.

 experience and help answer some of the common questions travellers have about

+"Most reasonable items are allowed as luggage – no gas, firearms, knives, weapons or explosives, but that’s obvious, right?
 One of the best things about travelling by Eurostar is the fact that you can take as much as you like, you just need to be able to carry your bags yourself onto the train.
 It’s brilliant!
 There’s no frantically pulling your stuff out to make it lighter to suit restrictions, or having to layer up what you’re wearing so you don’t get charged.
 Two pieces of luggage each as big as you like (including skis) and hand luggage are perfectly fine."